flycoolman/academic-kickstart/content/authors/admin/_index.md

 ---

 Hey,
 My name is Hongwei Li, a software engineer and network engineer.
-This site is a hub of my documents for recording learning, experience.
+This site is a hub of my documents for learning, experience.
 I hope you find something awesome, useful and helpful.
+Feel free to follow me on GitHub, send me a message on Twitter, or drop me an email.